datamapper/dm-dev/README.md

 deleting the folder, you can use `thor dm:implode` just for the fun of it.

 When the `INCLUDE` environment variable *is not specified*, all repositories will be deleted as well as the `DM_DEV_BUNDLE_ROOT`, meaning that you will have to re-bundle everything next time.
+(Be aware that this might take a long time!)

 When the `INCLUDE` environment variable *is specified*, only the specified repositories will be deleted.
 The `DM_DEV_BUNDLE_ROOT` stays